Hand Injury Claims Specialists

 There are various day-to-day situations where you could suffer a hand injury.
 However, to make a claim you need to satisfy some criteria.
 Let’s take a look at these in more detail:

 • An accident at work.
-Under the Health and Safety at Work etc. Act 1974 (HASAWA), your employer owes you a duty of care.
-This means that they must take all reasonable and practicable steps to ensure the health, safety and welfare of their staff.
+The Health and Safety at Work etc. Act 1974 (HASAWA), declares that employers owe, to all their employees, a duty of care.
+This means that reasonable and practicable steps must be taken to ensure the safety and health of their staff.
 Should they fail to adhere to the health and safety legislation that applies to them and this causes an injury, you might be able to make a workplace accident claim.

 • A public liability accident.
-While you are in a public space, such as a supermarket, a park or even at the hairdresser, the organisation or individual in control of that space owes you a duty of care under the Occupiers’ Liability Act 1957.
+When in a public space, such as a supermarket, a park or even at the hairdresser, the organisation or individual in control of the space owes you a duty of care under the Occupiers’ Liability Act 1957.
 This means that they must ensure your reasonable safety.
-If they breach this duty of care and you suffer an injury as a result, you could be eligible for compensation.
+If they breach this duty of care and you are injured as a result, you could be eligible for compensation.

-In order to have valid grounds to seek hand injury compensation, you must be able to prove that you suffered your injury as a result of a liable party breaching the duty of care that they owed to you.
+In order to have valid grounds to seek hand injury compensation, you must prove that your injury was suffered because a liable party breached their duty of care towards you.

 Our advisors can answer any questions you have about hand injury claims.
 Get in touch using the details at the top of the screen.